alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

             - You can use any IDE you want.
 As a suggestion, we prefer `Visual Studio Code <https://code.visualstudio.com/>`_  and `PyCharm <https://www.jetbrains.com/pycharm/download/>`_.

         **Writing tests:**
-            - First you need to create a new project with th Robot class under it, which can store your tests
+            - First you need to create a new project with a Robot class under it, which can store your tests
             - In the ``Settings`` section:
                 - Import the ``AltTesterLibrary``
                 - Next create the ``Setup`` and ``Teardown`` suites for your tests